cometbft/cometbft/docs/references/config/README.md

 The CometBFT configuration has three distinct parts:
 1. The network parameters in [genesis.json](genesis.json.md).
 2. The nodeID in [node_key.json](node_key.json.md).
-3. The configuration of the node and the reactors in [config.toml](config.toml.md).
+3. The configuration of the node and its services in [config.toml](config.toml.md).

 Validator nodes also require a private/public key-pair to sign consensus messages.